schulze61/erdos_baseball_project/README.md

 $$\text{Brier Score} = \frac{1}{N}\sum_{i=1}^N(p_i-o_i)^2$$
 where $p_i$ is the probability that we have predicted for a team to win in game $i$ and $o_i$ is the outcome of game $i$ (i.e. $1$ if it is a win and $0$ if it is a loss).
 The main observation about the Brier score which we must note is that a low Brier score is better (we see this if a team is $p_i=1$ and $o_i=1$, then we predicted with 100% accuracy that we would win and we were correct, and this contributes $0$ to the sum decreasing the score.
 On the other hand if $p_i=1$ and $o_i=0$, then we predicted with certainty a win, but a loss occured, so we were wrong, and this would contribute $1$ to the sum increasing the score).

-After creating our Pythagorean model and the different Elo based models that we consider from 538, we compare them using the Brier score which is a metric that measures how well the prediction of an event is to the actuality of that said event (see section [Comparion of Models](#comparison)).

 ## Data gathering <a name = "data-gathering"></a>
 ### Data Sources
-For our project, we used the data from [retrosheet](https://www.retrosheet.org/) specifically we focused solely on the years from 2010-2022.
+For our project, we used the data from [retrosheet](https://www.retrosheet.org/) specifically we focused solely on the years from 2010-2022 for the Pythagorean simulation, but we extended the years to 2000-2019 for the regression model.
 As mentioned above, we found that 538 had an [Elo model](https://github.com/fivethirtyeight/data/tree/master/mlb-elo) which we also had copied, but we used this data for comparison purposes to compare our model to their model.

 ### Preprocessing Data